musabdev327/messenger/README.md

 # Chat Message Generator

 This Python script generates random chat messages between random users and stores them in a PostgreSQL database.
+It also allows retrieving messages from a specific chatroom and exporting them as CSV files in a ZIP archive uploaded to an S3 bucket.

 ## Prerequisites